DTJF/libpruio/src/doc/_3_pins.md

 Once you finished the overlay source, compile and install it by executing

     sudo dtc -@ -I dts -O dtb -o /lib/firmware/libpruio-00A0.dtbo libpruio-00A0.dts

-Then load the overlay either as uBoot overlay in file `/boot/uEnv.txt`, or by the capemgr (add `libpruio` to file `/etc/default/capemgr`).
+Then load the overlay by the capemgr (add `libpruio` to file `/etc/default/capemgr`).
 In case of trouble check the kernel log output (`dmesg | grep uio`).

-As always, when the pins are prepared in the matching mode before starting the \Proj application, it runs with user privileges.
-In contrast it stops, when pinmuxing is required.
-The application needs special privileges, similar to the method described in section \ref sSecUniversal.
-So you can either execute the application with `sudo`.
-That method has the disadvantage that any file written by the code usually needs administrator privileges for read access.

-Therefor \Proj offers a further method.
-It installs a new user group named `pruio` in the system area (GID < 1000).
-All users who are member in this group have pinmuxing privileges.
-So make yourself a member of this group, and you can change pinmuxing configuration without `sudo`:

-    sudo adduser YOUR_USER_NAME pruio

-By default, the pinmuxing feature is limited to the free header pins, which are not claimed by other subsystems by the kernel.
-However, this safety feature can get disabled in the constructor PruIo::PruIo() parameters.

-FIXME

-In contrast the second solution is easy and powerfull at the same time.
-\Proj ships with a loadable kernel module (LKM).
-When this module is taint to the kernel and you run your program with administrator privileges, then \Proj can override any pinmux setting at runtime, even CPU balls claimed by other systems and restricted by the kernel.
-(So be careful what you're doing!).
-This solution gives you all freedom to focus on you target and get the best out of your system, without dealing with kernel qircks and pitfalls.
-Find details on how to setup your system in section \ref sSecLkmBuild.
+(I'm not sure if loading as uBoot overlay in file `/boot/uEnv.txt` will be also sufficient, the capemgr full sure evaluates the `exclusive-use` tag.)